 Requesting an increase of \$5000.00.
 This request would still leave us a few thousand dollars shy of our 2017 budget.
-The maintenance contracts for the water system and the autoclave have increased by 4-5%.
-These two contracts equal \$900.00 for July 2020's new contracts.
-Last year, we had a -\$5,273 balance.
-If we got \$1,200 increase each year then we would have enough to cover some microscope maintenance.
+The maintenance contracts for the water system and the autoclave increased by 4-5% in 23/24 and will increase by 14% next year.
+If we got \$1,200 increase each year, then we would have enough to cover some microscope maintenance.
 If we got \$2500 then four labs could have their scopes all done per year as well.
-This does not count any problems arising with other equipment (i.e. the cryofreezer).